20 Beautiful Pipe Railings Built with Our Handrail Kits

 Read more about this project in: "How to Add ADA Railing to a Wooden Access Ramp"

 The above railing was built by Angilynn for the steps leading up into her kitchen.
 The old railing was wobbly and no longer safe.
 So Angilynn decided it was time to install a new one.
-She had done some research on threaded pipe fittings but found that they were difficult to use and line up correctly.
+She had researched threaded pipe fittings but found they were difficult to use and line up correctly.
 So she continued searching and found Simplified Building.

 Using Kee Klamp fittings and pipe, she was able to build a new railing that is solid and was much easier to install had she gone with threaded fittings.
 To match the aesthetic in her kitchen and living room, the railing was painted a copper color.

-This railing was installed by Leon for the brick steps outside his home.
-The railing was painted a cream color to match the aesthetics of the home and was built using our Surface 518 - Surface Mount Railing Kit.
+This pipe handrail was installed by Leon for the brick steps outside his home.
+The railing was painted a cream color to match the aesthetics of the home and was built using our Signature Offset style Surface Mount Railing Kit.